JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 # Notes on organic squirt

-TTR only allows for a single gag track to be organic, so one part of every toon&rsquo;s loadout (besides what gag tracks they actually have access to) is what track they choose to plant.
+TTR only allows for a single gag track to be organic, so one part of every toon&rsquo;s loadout (besides which gag track(s) they actually have access to) is what track they choose to plant.
 Typically the choice is between sound and throw.
 Lure is a common choice for those training lure and for those who rely heavily on lure when playing with others they don&rsquo;t know (and thus cannot trust to properly stun for the lure).
 Trap and drop are also fairly useful and